 Vacuum the infested area thoroughly including: carpets, floors, baseboards, mattresses, bed frames, and other furniture; and properly dispose of vacuum contents.
 The areas pets frequently sleep or rest should be cleaned/vacuumed as well.

-For heavy infestations, it may be necessary to spot treat with a residual insecticide inside and out, after all the cleaning and vacuuming have been done.
+For heavy infestations, it may be necessary to spot treat with a residual insecticide inside and out, after all the cleaning, vacuuming, and dehumidifying have been done.
 Contact us for details.